maibrittbergh/statisticalmanual/statisticalintroduction.md

 ### Discussion: Sen’s Sloap or linear regression?

 In this tutorial, both approaches were used to allow a direct comparison.
-Due to a lower variance, the Sen’s Slope approach yields better results for non-normally distributed datasets \[Huxol and Leibundgut, 2007\].
+Due to lower variance, the Sen’s Slope approach yields better results for non-normally distributed datasets \[Huxol and Leibundgut, 2007\].
 In addition, the approach is more robust to outliers.
 For normally distributed data, least squares estimation may